kris-panko/flatdash/README.md

 1. User will automatically see the current weather in their city based on geo-location
 2. User will automatically see the current time in their respective time zone.
 3. User will see an analog clock showing the current time.
+4. User will be able to click memes to cycle through different memes.

 API's with JSON structure: